BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 ### Saved Police Officers Route

-If you didn't make this choice, skip ahead to the next section.
+If you didn't make this choice, [jump to the next section](#episode-4-aftershocks).

 Talk to the chief to get the *Corrosive Mist Field Readout*.

-**Police Officer Jameson.
-Field: No Field**
-- Growlithe, Lv.
-28, Serious Nature, IVs: 10

-**Police Officer Lambert.
-Field: No Field**
-- Herdier, Lv.
-27, Serious Nature, IVs: 10
-- Growlithe, Lv.
-27, Serious Nature, IVs: 10

-**Police Officer Blackwell.
-Field: No Field**
-- Flaaffy, Lv.
-27, Serious Nature, IVs: 10
-- Growlithe, Lv.
-28, Serious Nature, IVs: 10
+!battle(["Jameson", :PoliceOfficer, 0])

+!battle(["Lambert", :PoliceOfficer, 0])

+!battle(["Blackwell", :PoliceOfficer, 0])

 Turn all of the pillars blue.
 Each one will also change its neighbors, so keep that in mind while you solve this puzzle.

 Talk to the agent in his room, then head up into the arena once you're ready.

-**Agent Borealis (Super Potion).
-Field: Corrosive Mist Field atop Corrosive Field**
+!battle(["Borealis", :Corey, 0], "Corrosive Mist Field atop Corrosive Field")
-- Skrelp, Lv.
-26, @Focus Sash, Ability: Adaptability, Modest Nature, IVs: 5
-    - Acid
-    - Bubble
-    - Smokescreen
-    - Venom Drench
-- Mareanie, Lv.
-26, Ability: Merciless, Sassy Nature, IVs: 5
-    - Peck
-    - Bite
-    - Venoshock
-    - Protect
-- Nidorina, Lv.
-27, Ability: Hustle, Impish Nature, IVs: 10
-    - Double Kick
-    - Venom Drench
-    - Bite
-    - Disable
-- Croagunk, Lv.
-27, Ability: Dry Skin, Bashful Nature, IVs: 5
-    - Sucker Punch
-    - Drain Punch
-    - Venoshock
-    - Mud Bomb
-- Skuntank, Lv.
-27, Ability: Aftermath, Careful Nature
-    - Pursuit
-    - Flamethrower
-    - Smokescreen
-    - Acid Spray
-- Crobat, Lv.
-30, Ability: Infiltrator, Timid Nature, IVs: 6
-    - Venom Drench
-    - Venoshock
-    - Air Cutter
-    - Nasty Plot

-As you can probably tell from the Corrosive Mist Field notes, your non Poison and Steel types will be Poisoned by the field.
+The Corrosive Mist Field notes explain that your non Poison and Steel types will be Poisoned by the field.
 Your special flying moves and bubble-based attacks will be nerfed against him as well.
 Thankfully half of his team isn't too dreadful: Skrelp and Nidorina don't hit too hard, and Croagunk isn't too strong, though it's Sucker Punch does have priority.
 Mareanie hits hard with Merciless and Venoshock exploiting your team being poisoned, but it is slow and not too bulky.
 However, Skuntank can hit decently hard by stacking Acid Sprays and hitting with boosted Flamethrower, and with its bulk it can stick around for a bit.
 It's Aftermath ability can also knock out your sweeper, so be careful.
 The biggest threat on his team is Crobat: it outspeeds almost every Pokémon you can have by this point and hits like a truck on this field with activated Venoshock.
 If you let it boost with Nasty Plot, it's very hard to win from there.

 On this field, you really have to go fast so you're not worn down by Poison.
 On top of this, your goal has to be finding a way to deal with Crobat, since it likes to revenge kill your Pokémon that have already taken tons of Poison damage and sweep.
 However, it's frail enough to die to one or two well strong super-effective hits, so keeping a sturdy Rock, Electric, Ice, or Psychic type in the back holding the Atk/SpA boosting Elemental Seed may lead you to success.
 Your own Poison types and Steel types are immune to a lot of the field's shenanigans, hence are good options.
 Psychic types are good as long as you can play around Sucker Punch.
 I recommend using Fire moves since they're boosted by the field - only Skrelp and Mareanie resist them and they can hit hard in the right circumstances.
 A unique thing you can do is exploit the fact that Incinerate, Flame Burst, and Self-Destruct will knock out both active Pokémon and switch you to Corrosive Field (suggestions for that, if needed, are in the previous subsection), so if you are having trouble with Crobat or Skuntank you can send in a full health Slugma or Numel and try to do a kill from the grave.